darts/ST3009-StatisticalMethodsForCompSci/FinalExam/Report.md

 $[0.80897,0.82443]$

 #### (g)

-***Change this a bit***
-The simulation generates a new set of topics studied by a student and a set of topics to appear on the exam for each N. It then verifies if the student has passed the exam and uses the series of values to calculate the mean, Y.
+At every iteration of the simulation the following is done $N$ times: a new exam and a new set of studied topics is generated.
+After this, it is determined if the student has passes the exam ie. more than 1 of the studied topics is on the exam.
+It then uses this to calculate the mean $Y$.

-For each iteration of the simulation, the resulting Y is compared to the confidence interval and if it lands within the interval it is added to a counter.
-When all X simulations have been run, this counter is divided by X to find what percentage was within the confidence interval.
+Each time this is done, the value of $Y$ is compared to the confidence interval and if it is within the confidence interval it is added to a tally.
+When the simulations have run, this number is divided by $X$ to find the percentage of results that landed within the confidence interval.

-I chose an X of $1,000$.
-The reason for this is that we are already using values of $N=1,000,N=10,000$ resulting in a total number of iterations of $1,000,000$ and $10,000,000$ respectively.
+I chose the value of $X$ to be $1,000$.
+The reason for this is that we are already using quite large values for $N$: $N=1,000,N=10,000$ resulting in a total number of iterations of $1,000,000$ and $10,000,000$ respectively.
 This number is more than large enough to provide an accurate result.
 Running time was also unreasonable when $X>1,000$ which did factor into the decision.

 In the case of $N=1,000$ the simulation resulted in an accuracy of $95.4\%$.
 In the case of $N=10,000$ the simulation resulted in an accuracy of $94.9\%$.
 These results seem very reasonable as both are quite close to $95\%$.
 With a different seed for the random number generator the result could be slightly different but both results are acceptably close to $95\%$.